staxrip/staxrip/README.md

 - Minimal user interaction required due to ´flexible configuration and automation features
 - copy modes for audio and video for plain remuxing
 - Cut/Trim/Edit feature
-- Macros can be used in scrips and command lines allowing to change settings with the GUI at any time
+- Macros can be used in scrips and command lines allowing to change settings at any time
 - Scripable with C# and PowerShell scripts
 - External AviSynth filters and command line tools can be integrated
 - Project, project template and profiles support